huntertran/ptidej-wordcloud/README.md

 After each run, the `ptidejWordcloud/sitelist.json` file mark the project crawled or wordcloud generated with `true` value.
 Modify these values if you want to re-run any project

+> Requirement:
-> Requirement: python 3.7 and above
+> - python 3.7 or above
+> - Java 8 or above

 **Install Ghostscript**